Reprompts/Everything_About_Learning_Python/03_Python_Libraries/01_Python_NumPy_Tutorial/01_NumPy_Chapter_1_Introduction.md

 <class 'numpy.ndarray'>
 ```

+This array object is the foundation of almost all numerical operations in Python.

 ---

 ## 2. Why NumPy is Used

-NumPy was created to overcome limitations of Python lists for large numerical data.
+NumPy was created to address the limitations of Python lists when dealing with large-scale numerical data.
+While lists are flexible, they are not optimized for performance-heavy mathematical computations.

 ### Key Advantages